raccoongang/edx-theme/README.md

 ========
 This directory stores a default theme for ilearn Open edX instance.

+It's the current theme (from the http://training.tetco.sa/ server)

 We've organized the tree to mimic the directory structure of the edX codebase so that it's easy to tell where the files will end up upon deploy.
 We'll use a special settings file to set the template and